Definition of Terminology

 We are committed to:

-- Restrain from receiving or accepting anything of value from anyone who is doing or seeking to do business with the board concerned under circumstances from which it reasonably could be inferred that the item was intended to influence the officer in an official action as an officer of the government.
+- Refrain from receiving or accepting anything of value from anyone who is doing or seeking to do business with the Board concerned under circumstances from which it reasonably could be inferred that the item was intended to influence the officer in an official action as an officer of the government.

 - Avoid giving preferential treatment to any private organization or individual.